-In addition, students must take one course that focuses on diversity in race, ethnicity, religion, gender or class, and theories concerning them.
-This course may count toward the ten courses described above.
-Consult with your advisor about other courses that may fulfill this requirement.
+Students must take one course that focuses on diversity in race, ethnicity, religion, gender or class, and theories concerning them.
+This course counts toward the ten courses described above.
+Consult with your advisor about courses that will fulfill this requirement.

-Combine the English Teaching major with UNH's renowned MAT, taken at the Manchester campus, and in five years students can be state certified to teach English and Language Arts.
-With the five-year master's option, students can apply 12 undergraduate credits to the advanced degree.
-The English Teaching major includes courses that will introduce students to the Common Core Standards, a nationwide effort now transforming K-12 education.
+Combine the English Teaching major with UNH's renowned MAT, taken at the Manchester campus, and in five years students could be eligible for state certification in English and Language Arts teaching.
+Upon acceptance into the five-year master's option, students can apply 12 undergraduate credits to the advanced degree.

-For more information about the English Teaching program, contact Susanne Paterson, program coordinator, at email@example.com.
-Or contact the UNH Manchester Office of Admissions at (603) 641-4150, firstname.lastname@example.org.
+For more information about the English Teaching program, contact Susanne Paterson, Associate Professor and Program Coordinator, at Susanne.Paterson@unh.edu or the UNH Manchester Office of Admissions at (603) 641-4150.

 Students will have the opportunity to compare philosophies of English teaching and learning, and to develop their own approaches to writing and literacy instruction in unit plans and lesson plans.
 In class, we will discuss theoretical and pedagogical ideas centered on student writing, engage in reading and writing exercises, produce and practice instructional activities and assessments, evaluate approaches to teaching writing, and review state-level standards and tests.
 Overall, the aim of the course is recognition of literacy skills (including reading, writing, listening, speaking, and viewing) and consideration of how they can be used for learning goals including comprehension, analysis, description, and evaluation.
 Students will: